Panel of Experts

 PROF. DR. PETER VAN DE MEER

 Prof. Dr. Peter van de Meer is an Associate Professor in Oil Palm & Tropical Forests, at the Van Hall Larenstein University of Applied Sciences, in The Netherlands.
 He is an internationally recognised educator and researcher in the field of forest and tree-plantation sustainability.
 He has over 30 years of experience in environmental education and research programmes in South America, Africa, Australia, and South-East Asia, focusing on tropical peat swamp forests.
 His research delves into the social, economic, and ecological elements of sustainable use of products and services of forested ecosystems.

 "I hope that the Business Hub can support local entrepreneurs in developing new paludiculture systems which can provide local income as well as environmental sustainability”

-Dr. Osumanu Haruna Ahmed is an Assistant Professor in the Department of Crop Science at University of Putra Malaysia.
+Prof. Dr. Ahmed Osumanu Haruna is a Professor in the Department of Crop Science at University of Putra Malaysia.
 His main area of expertise is on soil fertility and management.
 He studied Agricultural Science in Univ. of Ghana.
 He also holds Master of Science and Doctor of Philosophy from UPM.